Episodes

 Show Credits

-Jon Collins is the creative producer for today's show.
-Production of today's episode is by Lindsey Ponder, producer; Cooper Peltz, managing producer; and Colin Wilson, producer.
-Stephanie Tam is our consultant and editor.
+Production of today's episode is by Lindsey Ponder, producer, and Cooper Peltz, managing producer.
 Tyler Bailey is our supervising engineer.
-Frank Garza and Aaron Olsen edited today's episode.
-Aaron Olsen also provided the sound design and mix for today's episode.
-Nina Simone does our show notes, and Hannah Woo provides the annotations for our app.
-Today’s hosts are Jon Collins and Michelle Jones, and Tim Mackie is our lead scholar.
+Frank Garza and Aaron Olsen edited today’s episode, and Aaron Olsen also provided the sound design and mix.
+JB Witty does our show notes, and Hannah Woo provides the annotations for our app.
+Our host and creative director is Jon Collins, and our lead scholar is Tim Mackie.

 Powered and distributed by Simplecast.